Ever notice how people respond to challenges in two completely different ways?

 Make "What can I do to make this happen?" your first reaction to any challenge.
 Blame and excuses kill agency.
 Ownership multiplies it.

 When Elon Musk faced production problems with the Tesla Model 3, he didn't blame suppliers or market conditions.
-He literally slept on the factory floor for weeks, personally solving problems others deemed "impossible" to fix.
+He slept on the factory floor for weeks, so he could solely focus on solving problems others deemed "impossible."

 Speak the Language of Possibility